-In my best PR fashion, I told the manager how distressing the appointment had been for me because of the behaviour of the two cardiac technicians in the room.
+In my friendliest PR voice, I explained to the manager how distressing the appointment had been for me because of the behaviour of the two cardiac technicians in the room.

-For example, when I entered the echo lab, one of the two men present sat at a corner desk.
+For example, when I entered the echocardiography lab, one of the two men in the room sat at a corner desk.
 He did not look up at me when I walked in, did not say hello, did not introduce himself.
 Was he the tech?
 Was he the doc?
 Was he the janitor?
 Who knows?

 - no introductions

 - no eye contact

 - no consideration of how awkward this test can be

 - no explanation of the test procedures